ory/docs/docs/ecosystem/software-architecture-philosophy.md

 using volume mounts sourced from ConfigMaps and other similar resources.

-Our projects support hot-reloading of configuration files (support for hot reloading is not yet implemented everywhere).
+Our projects support hot-reloading of configuration files (support for hot reloading isn't yet implemented everywhere).

 Configuration settings are validated using JSON Schema and we try to make it as difficult as possible to misconfigure our software.